 Longfinned eel likes the upper reaches of streams.

 Lamprey juveniles are found in river gravel for several years until they reach a length of 80-100 millimetres.
 At this stage they undergo a metamorphosis, changing their colour from mud-brown to blue.
 Their eyes appear and the dorsal fin grows.
 In winter, the lamprey migrate to the sea where they attach themselves to a host fish with their sucker-like mouth and begin to feed on the body fluids of the host.
 Several years later they migrate back into streams for spawning.

-Koura, native freshwater crayfish are widespread in Northland.
-New Zealand has two freshwater crayfish species, with this species being found throughout the North Island and in Northern and West Coast of the South Island.
-They are slightly smaller (up to 70 millimetres long in streams) and also less robust and hairy than their southern cousins.
-Lengths of crayfish are greatest in lakes (to around 160 millimteres), with ages over three years not being uncommon.
+Koura, native freshwater crayfish, are widespread in Northland.
+New Zealand has two freshwater crayfish species, with one species being found throughout the North Island and the other along the Northern and West Coast of the South Island.
+Northland koura are slightly smaller (up to 70 millimetres long in streams) and also less robust and hairy than their southern cousins.
+Lengths of crayfish are greatest in lakes (to around 160 millimetres), with ages over three years not being uncommon.
 They are largely nocturnal in their habitat of lakes, streams, and wetlands, where they feed opportunistically on aquatic insects and vegetation.
 Freshwater crayfish are thought to function as a keystone species, with the modifications they make upon the environment permitting a greater range of species to exist than if they were not present.
 These crustaceans also provide an important food source for larger fish and waterfowl.
 All koura are non-migratory, and carry their eggs and then their developing young under their tails.
 Juveniles are released as perfect miniatures of the adult, able to fend for themselves immediately.